\\\ Dog Walks Kent

 Dogs are restricted usually from 1 May to 30 September on the beach, between Sycamore Gardens and The Martello Car Park.

-It’s highly recommended to take a picnic with you if you intend to spend a few hours on these beaches as there are not many facilities actually located on the beaches.
-There are several cafes and restaurants when driving along the 12 mile Hythe Bay coastal road, and Dymchurch village.
+It’s highly recommended to take a picnic with you if you intend to spend a few hours on these beaches as there are not many facilities actually located on the beaches, particularly out of season.
+There are several dog-friendly cafes and restaurants when driving along the 12 mile Hythe Bay coastal road, and Dymchurch village.

 Car parking is very accessible all the way along the Bay, being able to park at the side of the roads in many places.